fawong/caa_quotes/README.md

 ## Installation Instructions
 1. Checkout the repo to a non-public directory
-1. Create a .fcgi script (or other script) so that Apache (or whatever webserver)
+1. Copy quotes.fcgi-default to quotes.fcgi so that Apache (or whatever webserver) can serve up the page
-1. Create a .htaccess file (or equivalent host configuration) so that all requests for "/quotes/.*" get sent to that .fcgi script
+1. Copy the .htaccess-default to .htaccess (or equivalent host configuration) so that all requests for "/.*" get sent to that .fcgi script
 1. In the checked out directory, copy settings.py-default to settings.py, and then edit:
     *  the ENGINE under the 'default' database
     *  the NAME under the 'default' database